-The table below lists the CRC Health and Status information provided.
+The table below lists the health and status information provided for the CRC.

-Type of Status Fields ETM® System Status Status -The connection status of the CRC: Connected since <date_and_time></date_and_time> or Not Connected.
+Type of Status Fields ETM® System Status Status -The connection status of the CRC: Connected since < date_and_time> or Not Connected.
 Application Name-The name assigned to the CRC in the Call Recording Cache Configuration dialog box.
 Application Type-Call Recording Cache application.
 Last Update Time -The time of the last heartbeat, at which the display was updated.
 Application Status Recordings in Progress -The number of call recordings currently being transferred to the CRC.
 Connected Applications -The number of recording Spans currently connected to the CRC.
-Oldest Recording Available-The date and time of the oldest recording on the CRC.
+Oldest Recording Available- The date and time of the oldest recording on the CRC.
 Recordings Available-The count of recordings on the CRC.